zoebelle-pang/tp/docs/DeveloperGuide.md

 ### Editing a student

-1. Deleting a student while all students are being shown
+1. Editing a student while all students are being shown

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.